joergkrause/nyaf/docs/md/intro.md

 * [Vue](comparision/vue) (thanks for showing short custom attributes)
 * [Svelte](comparision/svelte) (thanks for showing short custom attributes)
 * TypeScript (thanks for making JS cool again)

-## Readings

-There is a book in the making covering all aspects of **@nyaf**: https://leanpub.com/webcomponentsnyaf.
-Read everything about Web Components, why they are smart and how **@nyaf** handles them.

-## Further steps

-Look out for '@nyaf/forms' (forms validation, data binding, UI control) and '@nyaf/store' (a simple flux store).
-Simple but powerful!